filecoin-project/raas-starter-kit/README.md

   - **Replication**: When building a storage solution with FVM on Filecoin, storage deals need to be replicated across geo location, policy sizes and reputation.
 Replication deals ensure that data can be replicated N times across a number of storage providers.
   - **Renewal**: When building storage solutions with FVM on Filecoin, storage deals need to be live for a long time.
 This service should be able to take an existing deal and renew it with the same or a different storage provider.
   - **Repair**: When building storage solutions with FVM on Filecoin, storage deals need to be stable.
 Repair jobs ensure that data can be maintained when it comes close to the end of its lifetime, or if the data somehow becomes inactive and needs to be repaired via. another storage provider.
-  - **Monitors Smart Contract**: The node listens to the `SubmitAggregatorRequest` event in aggregators’ smart contract, and trigger the following workflow whenever it sees a new SubmitAggregatorRequest event.
+  - **Monitors Smart Contract**: The node listens to the `SubmitAggregatorRequestWithRaaS` event in aggregators’ smart contract, and trigger the following workflow whenever it sees a new SubmitAggregatorRequestWithRaaS event.
-    - 1. A new`SubmitAggregatorRequest` event comes in, the node saves save the `txId` and `cid`, and go to the next step
+    - 1. A new`SubmitAggregatorRequestWithRaaS` event comes in, the node saves save the `txId` and `cid`, and go to the next step
     - 2. Create a new deal with aggregators by retrieving and uploading the data
       - The response contains an ID, which is the `content_id`
     - 3. [Use the content_id to check the upload’s status](https://github.com/application-research/edge-ur/blob/car-gen/docs/aggregation.md#checking-the-status-by-content-id)